Proving You Weren't At Fault for a Car Accident

 It may seem strange to hear, but fault or liability—the answer to the question "Who caused the crash?"—is not a key issue in every kind of car accident claim.

-If you're found to be at fault for a car accident, it's not the end of the world.
+If you're found to be at fault for any type of car accident, it's not the end of the world.
 This is why you have car insurance, after all.
 Your car insurance rates might go up, but if there's enough coverage in place to pay any claim made by the other driver, and your own losses are covered, it might not make sense to dispute a fault finding (especially if it looks like it might be an accurate one).
 Learn more about what happens if you're at fault for a car accident.

 But if you're seriously injured, or there might not be enough insurance in play to cover all your losses, or you've experienced a significant amount of pain and suffering in the wake of the accident, spending the time and resources to keep fighting probably makes sense.